 • Service user perspectives on services, including clinical psychology.

 Anne has been involved in a number of significant knowledge exchange projects in the area of public education about mental health, both on a local and a national level.
-She has edited or co-edited a number of public information reports for the BPS Division of Clinical Psychology:
+She has edited or co-edited a number of public information reports for the British Psychological Society:

-- Recent Advances in Understanding Mental Illness and Psychotic Experiences.
+- Recent Advances in Understanding Mental Illness and Psychotic Experiences (2001).
 This report, aimed at the public, journalists, policymakers and service users was widely read and cited.

-- Psychosis Revisited: A workshop for Mental Health Workers .
-In 2001 Anne was awarded a grant by the UK Department of Health to produce a training course for mental health workers based on the DCP report.
-This resulted in a training pack, published by Pavilion Publishing, which became a best seller.
-A second edition was published in 2007.
+- Psychosis Revisited: A workshop for Mental Health Workers (2007) .
+Anne was awarded a grant by the UK Department of Health to produce a training course for mental health workers based on the BPSreport.

 Teaching and subject expertise